misskey-dev/misskey-hub/src/en/docs/features/share-form.md

-# Share form
+# Share Form

-When you open `/share` in Misskey Web, you can open a sharing submission form.
+When you open `/share` in Misskey Web, you open a sharing submission form.
 This sharing form is useful if you want users to share the content of your page with Misskey from an external web page.

-You can specify a number of options for the URL, including the shared content as a query parameter.
+You can specify a number of options in the URL, including the shared content, as a query parameters.

-## Query parameters
+## Query Parameters

 ::: tip
 All parameters are **optional**.